JO-Techs/JO-Techs/README.md

 >  *0.01% work per day is better than 0.00% every day*

-> If you can't eliminate injustice, at least tell everyone about it.
+> If you can't eliminate injustice, at least tell everyone about it
 </div>

 <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0184.gif" width="1920" />